RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 ### Clarity from Youth

-Hendricks has researched human behavior for decades.
-He shares his research with his family, including the youngest members.
+Hendricks holds a PhD in psychology and he has researched human behavior for decades.
+He openly discusses his observations with his family, including the youngest members.
 His 12-year-old granddaughter explains the upper limit problem in these words:

 >If you don’t know it’s OK to feel good and have a good time, you’ll do something to mess up when things are going well.